Mass Audubon White-Tailed Deer Management Plan FAQs

 How did you select the hunters?

-We are working with very experienced volunteer program coordinators who have managed similar programs on nearby properties.
-They have selected program participants from hunters they have worked with in the past.
-The number of hunters may change in the future.
+We are working with very experienced program coordinators who have managed similar programs on nearby properties.
+They have selected program participants from hunters they have worked with in the past and participating Sanctuary Directors keep interest forms on-hand should the number of participants change in the future.
+Contact that sanctuary to learn more.